 Her maternal great-grandfather, Louis, a successful tailor, was able to afford to bring his immediate family to the United States to escape the Nazi invasion in Russia.
 His son, Isadore, an upholsterer, married Anna, a self-made retail merchant and, tragically, the sole member of her immediate family to escape Poland before the Occupation.
 Together, they took their fledgling retail business from cart to two store fronts in Philadelphia (Ann’s Budget Shop).
 Jamie’s paternal great-grandmother, Bessie, a trained home-based seamstress who made all of her family’s clothing, married Phillip, a tailor who worked for Sydney Hillman, the founder of the Amalgamated Clothing Workers of America (now UNITE!) at a ladies garment factory on Arch Street, also in Philadelphia.

-She packed her bags, moved to New York City, and it was here that she was schooled in the basic fundamentals of garment production.
-From there, she found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up multiple divisions during the company’s most formative years.
+Here Jamie was schooled in the fundamentals of product development and international garment production.
+Soon after she found herself growing up through the ranks of Tommy Hilfiger where she got her first taste of her entrepreneurial passion while being given the rare opportunity to help start up several divisions during the company’s most formative years.
 (Most notably launching Tommy Womens, and Tommy Jeans for Men and Women).

-She then went on to fill leadership roles in other notable companies such as DKNY Jeans, Sean John, and Polo Jeans Company.
-Since then, she has created and managed fabric and development departments for some of the industry’s finest designers and has traveled extensively to work on-site with the global supply chain within each of these reputable organizations.
+She then went on to fill leadership roles in other notable companies such as DKNY Jeans, Sean John and Polo Jeans Company.
+She has created and managed fabric and development departments for some of the industry’s finest designers and has traveled extensively around the world to work on-site with the global supply chain within each of those reputable organizations.

 INSIDE ANN’S BUDGET SHOP

 In a business where, historically, most executives are limited to a specific product niche, Jamie has had close exposure to multiple branches of the industry and has successfully serviced many diverse markets.
-A rarity in the clothing industry, Jamie’s experience ranges from Women’s Contemporary, Women’s and Men’s Casual and Performance Sportswear, Golf, Urban and Athleisure, to Jeanswear, Shapewear, Pet Apparel and Childrenswear.
+A rarity in the clothing industry, Jamie’s experience ranges from Women’s Ready To Wear, Women’s and Men’s Casual and Performance Sportswear, Golf, Urban and Athleisure, to Jeanswear, Shapewear, Pet Apparel and Childrenswear.
 She has successfully filled a void in the ever-evolving global apparel sourcing market.

 Outside of her active professional life, Jamie strives to balance her work life with her philanthropic endeavors.
-She is proud to have served nearly 10 years on the American Cancer Society’s Taste of Hope gala committee, a cause near and dear to her heart, and is currently acting as Event Co-Chairperson of the Samuel Waxman Research Foundation’s Hamptons Happening, another esteemed Cancer research institution.
+She is honored to have served over 10 years as Co-Chairperson of the American Cancer Society’s Taste of Hope gala committee, a cause near and dear to her heart, and is now proudly acting as Event Co-Chairperson of the Samuel Waxman Research Foundation’s Hamptons Happening, another esteemed Cancer research institution.